g2crowd/devops-interview/README.md

    - Modify the web page content in the GitHub repository and demonstrate that changes are automatically reflected on the web server.

 ## Resources
-- G2 Sandbox AWS account (read-only access)
+- G2 devops-sandbox AWS account (read-only access)
 - `devops-interview` GitHub repository (admin access with AWS keys stored as secrets)

 By following these steps, you will demonstrate your ability to set up and manage a scalable, secure, and cost-effective web server infrastructure in AWS, leveraging modern DevOps practices and tools.
 This challenge will test your proficiency in Terraform, Kubernetes, AWS, CI/CD pipelines, and best practices in security and cost management.